moorepants/moorepants.info/content/blog/introducing-resonance.rst

 theory, and exams are given that are similar to homework problems to assess student learning.

-This format has served the engineering profession for a century or more, but there are a number of reasons to believe that this course could be changed to both improve learning and provide students with skills that are more relevant to their future work.
+This format has served the engineering profession well for a century or more, but there are a number of reasons to believe that this course could be changed to both improve learning and provide students with skills that are more relevant to their future work.

 .. _vibrating mechanical systems: https://en.wikipedia.org/wiki/Vibration